zilishen/documentation/content/nginxaas-azure/quickstart/loadbalancer-kubernetes.md

 - Choose one of the following `Service` types:
   - `NodePort`: To route external traffic into the cluster using a well defined port exposed on each AKS worker node.
   - `ClusterIP`: To route traffic to pods directly if you are running an Azure Container Networking Interface (CNI) that lets you expose the pods on the Azure VNET.
+  - `LoadBalancer`: To route traffic to the cluster's external load balancer.
+The load balancer routes traffic into the cluster as normal.
 - The port name must be formatted as `{{NGINX Context}}-{{NGINX upstream name}}`.
 For example:
   - If the upstream is in the `http` context and named `my-service` then the name is `http-my-service`
   - If the upstream is in the `stream` context and named `jet` then the port name is `stream-jet`

+{{< note >}}
+**NGINX Ingress Controller users**: with v5.0.0 and upwards, if you wish to route traffic from your NGINXaaS deployment to your NGINX Ingress Controller service, please make the following changes to your helm chart values:

+- Add `"nginx.com/nginxaas": "nginxaas"` to the NGINX Ingress Controller service annotations.
+- Modify the `service.httpPort.name` or `service.httpsPort.name` values to provide the expected port name format, as above.
+{{</ note >}}

 The following example uses a service of type `NodePort`: